This post may contain affiliate links. Please read my disclosure policy.

 Combine the flour, granulated sugar, salt, cold cubed butter, and Crisco shortening in the bowl of your food processor.

-Process (using short bursts/pulses) until the mixture resembles a coarse meal.
-There should be some small pea sized pieces of butter visible.
-Do not over process.
+Process (using short bursts/pulses) until the mixture resembles a coarse meal. ย There should be some small pea sized pieces of butter visible. ย For a tender crust do not over process.

 Add the remaining 3 or 4 tablespoons of cold water and process just until it starts to clump together.

-STEP 2: FORM THE DOUGH INTO A DISC AND REFRIGERATE
+STEP 2: FORM THE DOUGH INTO A DISK AND REFRIGERATE

-When rolling out the dough, be sure to work from the center and push it out rotating the dough as you go.
+Place the dough on a lightly floured work surface.
+Startย rolling the dough from the center and push it out rotating the dough as you go.
 I’m a visual learner and if you are too, check out our how-to video for a look at the entire process!
 Also, check the tips at the bottom for lots of great information about making Perfect Pie Crust.

 Why do you add beans or pie weights when baking an unfilled pie?

 Pricking the bottom and sides of the pastry helps prevent large bubbles from forming.
-Adding the pie weights or beans prevents the dough from sliding down the sides of the pan.
+Adding the pie weights or beans prevents the dough from sliding down the sides of the pan and keeps it where it needs to be.
 Fill as desired.

 Our Perfect Pie Crust recipe makes enough dough for two single crusts or one double crust pie.

-- When you’re ready to bake, place a foil lined, rimmed baking sheet or baking stone in the oven while it preheats.
+- When youโre ready to bake, place an aluminum foil lined, rimmed baking sheet or baking stone in the oven while it preheats.

 - Make and assemble your pie in a heavy metal or aluminum pie plate.

-- Place the pie on the preheated stone or pan and bake!
+- Place the pie pan on the preheated stone or pan and bake!

 - Direct contact with the hot metal of the pan helps to brown and crisp the bottom crust under all the filling.